rust-motd/rust-motd/README.md

 ### Weather

-The weather component allows you to either specify a [wttr.in](https://wttr.in) url, or a location and display style which will be used to build the url.
+The weather component allows you to either specify a [wttr.in](https://wttr.in) URL, or a location and display style which will be used to build the URL.

 Either:

-- `url`: a [wttr.in](https://wttr.in) query url for the relevant location.
+- `url`: a [wttr.in](https://wttr.in) query URL for the relevant location.
 E.g. `https://wttr.in` or `https://wttr.in/New+York,New+York?0`.
-For more detail about the options available via the request url, see the [wttr.in documentation](https://github.com/chubin/wttr.in).
-The response of an http request to the specified url is output directly to the console, so in theory you could use a service other than [wttr.in](wttr.in).
+For more detail about the options available via the request URL, see the [wttr.in documentation](https://github.com/chubin/wttr.in).
+The response of an http request to the specified URL is output directly to the console, so in theory you could use a service other than [wttr.in](wttr.in).

 or: